hicklin/immich-rpi-server/README.md

 - Raspberry Pi power supply.
 - External storage, enough to hold all your Photos and Videos (assets).
 - A cloud storage service - used for backups.
-- Choose one:
+- Optional:
   - Screen, keyboard and mouse available to connect to the RPi.
-RPi has a mini-HDMI connector.
+RPi has a micro-HDMI connector.
-  - FTDI cable - If you prefer to communicate via terminal.

 # The big picture

-The diagram below describes the architecture of our server and how different parts of our system communicate with each other.
-The following sections describe each part and any required setup.
+The diagram below describes the architecture of our immich RPi server and how different parts of our system communicate with each other.

 ![data-flow-diagram](docs/assets/data-flow-diagram.png)